Recon-Fuzz/recon-docs/src/tutorial/sample_project.md

 ## Writing the Contract

-Let's write a simple contract that given a deposit will vest your points over time
+Let's write a simple contract that given a deposit will vest your points over time.

 ```solidity